Data to Controller for Nonlinear Systems: An Approximate Solution

 Additionally, examples of the predicted future states, $\xx$, and optimised control actions over the horizon, $\uu$, are provided in Figure~\ref{fig:order1_mpc_horizon}.
 A trade-off exists between achieving the set point and satisfying the constraint with the desired probability.
 As a consequence, we can observe that the uncertainty on $\xx$ grows the further into the future the prediction is and as a consequence the forecast control actions become more conservative in order to ensure the desired $95\%$ state constraint satisfaction at these future time steps.

-\subsection{Rotary inverted pendulum}
+\subsection{Rotary Inverted Pendulum}

 The proposed method is now applied to a simulated rotational inverted pendulum, or Furata pendulum \cite{furuta1992swing}.
-For the purpose of simulation the parameter values specified for the QUANSER\textsuperscript{\textcopyright} QUBE-Servo 2 Rotary inverted pendulum in \cite{guides2003laboratories} are used---the system is illustrated in Figure~\ref{fig:rotary_inverted_pendulum}.
+For the purpose of simulation the parameter values specified for the QUANSER\textsuperscript{\textcopyright} QUBE-Servo 2 Rotary inverted pendulum in \cite{guides2003laboratories} are used.